Zig-VS-TypeScript-VS/ElixirBrowser/README.md

     * **Custom Speed Dial implementation**
     * **Etc...**

+*   **Customizable Gestures**
+    *   Freely map various actions to gestures for ultimate control and browsing comfort.

 *   **Behavioral Improvements**:
     * **Close tab via back gesture**: When there is no remaining back history, the back gesture closes the tab instead of returning to the Home/New Tab Page.
     * **Etc...**